jimangel/jimangel.io/content/posts/2021-06-20-self-updating-gitops.md

 ### Create etcd Prometheus secret

-Prometheus is included in my GitOps stack, let's make sure it can scrape etcd by creating the authentication certificate as a secret.
+Prometheus is included in my GitOps stack; let's make sure it can scrape etcd by creating the authentication certificate as a secret.

 ```bash
 # Creates secret for Prometheus scraping